viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial-2.md

 {{<imgproc src="get-started/try-viam/rover-resources/viam-rover-2/mpu6050.png" resize="400x" declaredimensions=true alt="An MPU6050 gyroscope" >}}

 The MPU6050 sensor is a digital 6-axis accelerometer or gyroscope that can read acceleration and angular velocity.
-You can access it via the I2C digital interface.
+You can access it through the I2C digital interface.
 You configure it with Viam on your machine as a [movement sensor](/components/movement-sensor/mpu6050/).

 ### INA219 power monitoring unit